mrspecht/mrspecht/README.md

 ## About me

-I’m Andre Specht, an Instructor and Developer with with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
+I’m Andre Specht, an Instructor and Developer with with over a decade of experience helping adult learners build real-world skills through practical, engaging training.
 With a background in education, coding, and design, I’m passionate about making complex topics easier to understand and creating